poddmo/ufw-blocklist/README.md

 ```
 sudo ipset add ufw-blocklist-ipsum a.b.c.d
 ```
-or use `/etc/cron.daily/ufw-blocklist-ipsum` to download the latest list and fully restore the blocklist.
+This is useful for testing.
+Use `/etc/cron.daily/ufw-blocklist-ipsum` to download the latest list and fully restore the blocklist.

 # Status
 Calling `after.init` with the status option displays the current count of the entries in the blocklist, the hit counts on the firewall rules (column 1 is hits, column 2 is bytes) and the last 10 log messages.
 Here is a sample output: